Table of contents

 4. Run compliant background checks

-Fair Credit Reporting Act (FCRA) stipulates that you must obtain written permission from a candidate before running a credit check.
+Background checks are essential to the hiring process but can also be a minefield of legal compliance issues.
+You can run several background checks on your candidates, including credit checks, criminal history checks, employment verification, and education verification.
+However, each comes with a set of rules and regulations you need to follow.
+For example, the Fair Credit Reporting Act (FCRA) stipulates that you must obtain written permission from a candidate before running a credit check.
 However, even after getting the OK, you can only use the credit report to make hiring decisions if they are "job-related and consistent with business necessity."
 The best way to avoid legal issues with background checks is to partner with a reputable company.
-They will be up-to-date on all the latest compliance regulations and can help you navigate the process smoothly.
+They will be up-to-date on all the latest compliance regulations and can help you navigate the process smoothly.5.
+Make a formal offer and have the candidate sign it

 Once you have decided on a candidate, it is time to make a job offer.
 Be sure to extend the offer over the phone, so you can explain the details of the position and answer any questions the candidate might have.
 It is an excellent opportunity to make the candidate feel valued.
-After you have made the offer, send a follow-up email or letter that outlines the important points of the job offer, including:
+After you have made the offer, send a follow-up email or letter that outlines the important points of the job offer, including:- Job title

 - Compensation